lrotermund/blog/content/posts/mastering-microservices.md

 At the outermost architecture level, it must now be ensured that different resource versions can be provided in coexistence.

+Eventually we end up with something that is similar to a contract between our the
+{{< abbr "API" "Application Programming Interface" >}} consumer and the provider.
+In the first place the {{< abbr "API" "Application Programming Interface" >}} is provider-/ producer-driven.
+If necessary, endpoints required for consumers are provided separately.
+However, in all cases, endpoints must be implemented by the consumer and provided by the provider.

+But how does an {{< abbr "API" "Application Programming Interface" >}} consumer ensure that the given endpoints do not change?
+How does the {{< abbr "API" "Application Programming Interface" >}}
+provider ensure that the endpoints match the consumers requirements?
+For example, an [OpenAPI](https://www.openapis.org/) documentation could be used as a contractual artifact.
+Both sides could agree on this and even more, they could use appropriate tooling to test the generated specification in an automated way.

+Unfortunately, with pure {{< abbr "REST" "Representational state transfer" >}} we can't get around verbal agreements and usually manual {{< abbr "API" "Application Programming Interface" >}} tests.
+Even then, we run the risk of overlooking that one important email or Slack message from a colleague alerting us that the "v1 endpoint" is about to be shut down.

+What remains is, at best, an [OpenAPI](https://www.openapis.org/) specification of the endpoints and manual end-to-end tests in test environments or constructed, complex end-to-end tests in container environments developed specifically for this purpose, which are started up per release.

+### Consumer-Driven Contracts within an REST/ HTTP based communication

 ### Consumer-Driven Contracts within a message broker based communication

 Nevertheless, I would like to sharpen your and my focus on the essentials.
 Whether we use a technology or not depends in essence on several influencing factors.
 These factors are so-called